 Service-oriented modeling method [9] presented in this paper is based on the ontological principles [2] of the concept of service [6], and on a common understanding of the general structure of service, which is not influenced by any implementation decisions.
 The most fascinating idea about a service concept is that it can be applied equally well to organizational as well as technical settings.
-It means that conceptual representations of service define computation independent aspects of business processes.
+It means that the conceptual representations of service define computation independent aspects of business processes.
 Business processes can be seen as service compositions, which are used to specify service architecture.
-Service architecture can be applied for specification of business processes in terms of organizational or technical services.
+Service architecture can be applied for the specification of business processes in terms of organizational or technical services.
 Our assumption is that service-oriented representations can be communicated among business experts and system designers more effectively.
 Using service-oriented modeling, information systems can be structurally visualized as evolving conceptualizations of service architectures.
-The interplay between UML diagrams and service-oriented constructs can be also found there [10].

 The concept of service in the area of information systems is mostly bound to the term of service-oriented architecture.
 According to Hagg and Cummings [12], Service-Oriented Architecture (SOA) is a software architectural perspective, where service is the same as component in component-based system development methodologies.
-It represents a set of guidelines and design principles, such as loose coupling, encapsulation, reuse and composability [5] [22], in which business processes can be effectively reorganized to support the business strategy [17].
+SOA represents a set of guidelines and design principles, such as loose coupling, encapsulation, reuse and composability [5] [22], in which business processes can be effectively reorganized to support the business strategy [17].
 From a business management perspective, SOA can provide the possibility to reach business flexibility.
 It enables business processes to be analyzed in terms of services.
-Conflicting views on the concept of service is one of the obstacles to the attempts to develop a new science of services [3] and new academic programs focusing on services [1].
-This discipline takes a broader perspective of services as opposed to technical descriptions [20].
+Conflicting views on the concept of service is one of the obstacles to the attempts to descriptions [20].
 We use the concept of service as in the sense of service science.
 It "can be understood as an action or a set of actions that are performed for some value" [21].
 In the context of enterprise modeling, it is necessary to have a broader understanding and interpretation of the service concept as the definition of service goes well beyond activities that are realized using software applications.
 The definition of service provided by Sheth [20] emphasizes a provider - client interaction that creates and captures value.
 It emphasizes a value exchange between two or more parties and a transformation received by a customer [3].
 The concept of service facilitates a change of business data from one valid and consistent state to another.
 In the public sector it sometimes denotes organizational actions.
 According to Ferrario and Guarino [6], services are not transferable, because they are events, not objects.
 The main purpose of service orientation is to capture business-relevant functionality.
 Taking into account the nature of the service concept, which is based on interaction between different actors to create and capture value, a service-oriented way of thinking could be applied for a computation-neutral analysis and design of business processes as well as for creation of conceptual modeling patterns.

 This paper is organized as follows.
 In the next section, static and dynamic aspects of service interaction are described.
-Three different modelling modeling patterns of an integrated method are presented in the third section.
-Finally, in the fourth section, concluding remarks are presented.
+Five different modelling modeling patterns of an integrated method are presented in the third section.
+In the in the fourth section, we describe a conversation for action schema and its interpretation in terms of a semantically integrated conceptual modeling method.
+Finally, concluding remarks are presented.
+This is an extended version of paper [1], which was published in BUSTECH 2014.